VirtualWolf/weatherbot/README.md

 # MQTT

-You can also have the bot connect to an MQTT broker to read data from an arbitrary topic or set of topics, and render the data appropriately.
+You can also have the bot connect to an MQTT broker to read JSON data from an arbitrary topic or set of topics, and render the data appropriately.
 [EJS](https://ejs.co) is used instead of [Mustache](https://mustache.github.io) so the MQTT data can be reformatted as necessary.

 Update `config.json` to include an `mqtt` block (the port defaults to 1883 if not specified):